-The information provided below is to give all of you the best insight possible into the interview portion of the entry level testing process.
-Please feel free to print a copy of this information (link at bottom of page) to review as you prepare for the testing.
+The information provided below is to give all of you the best insight possible into the interview portion of the entry-level testing process.
+Click here to print a copy of this information.

 Behavioral-based interviewing provides a more objective set of facts to make promotional decisions than other interviewing methods.
 Traditional interview questions ask you general questions such as “Tell me about yourself.”
 The process of behavioral interviewing is much more probing and works very differently.

 In a traditional promotional interview, you can usually get away with telling the interviewer what he or she wants to hear.
 Even if you are asked situational questions that start out, “How would you handle XYZ situation?” you have minimal accountability because the interviewer can’t really predict if you would react the way you said you would if that particular situation ever arose.
 In a behavioral interview, however, it’s much more difficult to give responses that are untrue to your character.
 When you start to tell a behavioral story, the behavioral interviewer typically will pick it apart to try to get at the specific behavior(s).
 The interviewer will probe further for more depth or detail such as, “What were you thinking at that point?” or, “Tell me more about your meeting with that person,” or “Lead me through your decision process.”
 If you’ve told a story that’s anything but totally honest, your response will not hold up through the barrage of probing questions.

 What to Expect in a Behavioral Interview

 Behavioral-based interview questions generally start with any one of the following phrases:

 - “Tell me about a time when you…”